DEFRA/ffc-grants-eligibility-checker/test/accessibility/README.md

 # Accessibility Tests
-This folder contains the accessibility tests for the Grants Eligibility Checker web app.
-The framework used is WebdriverIO with Axe and the tests are containerised, running against a single browser (Chrome).
-The Defra pattern is to use axe-core/cli, but this does not support navigating through pages to move through the eligibility checker journey.
+This folder contains the accessibility test for the FFC Grant Eligibility Checker.
+The framework used is WebdriverIO with Axe and the test is containerised, running against a single browser (Chrome).
+The expected Defra pattern is to use axe-core/cli but this does not support navigating through pages to move through the eligibility checker journey.
-.
-## Requirements
-- Docker
-- Node
-- npm

-## docker-compose file
+## docker-compose
 The docker-compose file used is at the root of the repository, `docker-compose-axe.yaml`.
 This file is detected and executed by the Jenkins pipeline.
 The host base URL is defined in this file.

-## Running tests
+## Running locally
-Docker is used to create containers for both the tests and the Selenium instance of Chrome.
+Docker is used to create containers for both the test and the Selenium instance of Chrome.

 For ARM architectures, change the image used for Chrome in `docker-compose-axe.yaml`: